dfischbach/pimatic-coc/README.md

 ...
 ```

-To use a CUL device connected to an USB port instead of the internally connect COC module, you need to set the hardware type and the serial device name.
+To use a CUL device connected to an USB port instead of an internally connected COC module, you need to set the hardware type and the serial device name.

 ```
 ...